Header

 Short Bio

-I received both my BA (English, Computational linguistics, Japanese) and MA (English, Medieval studies) from the University of Zurich and since 2019 I have been working as a research and teaching assistant at the chair of Prof. Olga Timofeeva.
-My PhD project "Lexical loss, survival, and innovation in Middle English", supervised by Olga Timofeeva and Louise Sylvester, examines patterns and mechanisms of large-scale changes in the vocabulary of Middle English (ca. 1150-1500).
+I received both my BA (English, Computational linguistics, Japanese) and MA (English, Medieval studies) from the University of Zurich and from 2019-2024 I was a research and teaching assistant at the chair of Prof. Olga Timofeeva.
+My PhD project "Lexical loss, survival, and innovation in Middle English", supervised by Olga Timofeeva and Louise Sylvester, examined patterns and mechanisms of large-scale changes in the vocabulary of Middle English (ca. 1150-1500).
 In addition to lexico-semantics, historical linguistics, and the Middle Ages in general, I am also interested in Computer-Mediated Communication and online fandom, which I was able to explore as a research assistant on Prof. Moniek Kuijpers' SNF-funded projects "Mining Goodreads: A text-similarity approach to measure reader absorption" and "Shared Reading in the Age of Digitalization" at the University of Basel's Digital Humanities Lab between 2019-2023.
+Since February 2025, I am working as a postdoctoral researcher on the SNF-funded project "Waxing and Waning Words".

 I am also part of the organising committee of the Junge Zürcher Mediävistik (JZM), a group of doctoral students and postdocs working on the Middle Ages.
 Twice a semester we hold a symposium where we present and discuss our research, followed by an apéro.
 Advanced MA students, PhD students, and postdocs based in Switzerland or abroad who are interested in joining us are always welcome!